California

 The bark is fluffy.

-Sequoia tree is very capricious.
+The Sequoia tree is very capricious.
 It would only grow in perfect climate conditions, that's why its habitat is so small.
-Naturally it only grows in California.
+Naturally, it only grows in California.

-What it needs to have is lots of precipitation and not very cold temperatures year around.
+What it needs to have is lots of precipitation and not very cold temperatures year-round.
 Moist soil, open sunny forest and bare ashy ground are also important prerequisites for a sequoia tree to grow.

-Sequoia seeds can only open during the forest fire that naturally occur in Central California.
-Although healthy for sequoia, uncontrolled fires can be very dangerous for people and harmful for economy.
+Sequoia seeds can only open during the forest fire that naturally occurs in Central California.
+Although healthy for a sequoia, uncontrolled fires can be very dangerous for people and harmful to the economy.
 That's why the park performs prescribed fires once in a while.

 This tree probably uses the rock for extra stability.

 Dead tops mean that the tree is very old.
-They grow up up until a certain point.
-After that they just become thicker.
+They grow up until a certain point.
+After that, they just become thicker.

-A furry marmot is heading toward to the forest.
+A furry marmot is heading toward the forest.

 General Sherman tree is the largest living tree on Earth.
 It's 275 ft (83.8 m) tall and its largest branch is almost 7 ft (2.1 m) in diameter!
 Scientists estimated its age to be around 2,200 years.
 Because it's huge and there is almost no competition from other trees, it grows so much new wood per year (!) enough for a 60 ft (18 m) tall tree of a normal size.